 After a few hours of sifting through racks for the right size, despairing at your figure in the unflattering 360 degree changing room mirrors and fighting other shoppers for space, it can be bliss to finally get home, kick off your shoes, sit back and close your eyes.

-This month, London department store Selfridges will invite shoppers to take a breather while they shop.
+This month, London department store Selfridges will invite shoppers to take a breather while

 'No Noise', opening next week, is a silent area designed as a mid-shop retreat from the bright lights and endless barrage of information and consumer pressures.

 Founder Harry Gordon Selfridge had the idea of a silent shopping area over a century ago but only now is the concept being put into action.

 From January 7 to the end of February, visitors will have the chance to relax in an area featuring meditation sessions and 'headspace pods' for utter relaxation.

 Shoppers will be asked to leave shoes and mobile phones at the door to minimise distractions and enhance the feeling of 'letting go'.